Layered Process Audits/Published: May 10, 2017

 Reading the Automotive Industry Action Group’s CQI-8 Layered Process Audit Guideline, you might notice a line saying LPAs are “completed on-site ‘where the work is done.’”

 For Lean manufacturing experts, this specific quote might bring to mind Gemba walks, a method where leaders observe and solve problems on the shop floor.
 In Japanese, Gemba means “the real place,” or in manufacturing, where the work is done.
+Here are some Gemba walk examples.

 Whether the reference is intentional or not, layered process audits (LPAs) and Gemba walks share clear similarities.
 Could it be why companies doing Gemba walks have an easier time with LPA programs, despite their complexity?
 This post compares Gemba walks with LPAs, exploring how to tell if you’re ready for LPAs and how to prepare.